BrijeshPatra/Backend_project/readme.md

 ## Contact

-For any inquiries or support, contact [Your Name] at [Your Email Address].
+For any inquiries or support, contact [Brijesh Patra] at [brijeshpatra25@gmail.com].